veit/python-basics-tutorial/docs/document/index.rst

 The Sphinx `autodoc
 <http://www.sphinx-doc.org/en/master/usage/extensions/autodoc.html>`_ feature,
-which can be used to create documentation from Python :doc:`jupyter-tutorial:productive/documenting/docstrings`, may also be conducive to the spread of Sphinx among Python developers.
+which can be used to create documentation from Python :doc:`docstrings`, may also be conducive to the spread of Sphinx among Python developers.
 Overall, Sphinx allows developers to create complete documentation in place.
-Often the documentation is also stored in the same :doc:`Git <jupyter-tutorial:productive/git/index>` repository, so that the creation of the latest software documentation remains easy.
+Often the documentation is also stored in the same :doc:`Git
+<jupyter-tutorial:productive/git/index>` repository, so that the creation of the
+latest software documentation remains easy.

 Sphinx is also used in projects outside the Python community, e.g. for the documentation of the Linux kernel: `Kernel documentation update